Roles: Associate, Fellow

-Deborah holds a B.S. in Metallurgical Engineering from Colorado School of Mines, and a J.D. from Harvard Law School.
-She is registered as a Patent Attorney throughout the U.S., and is also licensed in New York, Colorado, and New Mexico.
+Deborah holds a bachelor’s in metallurgical engineering from the Colorado School of Mines, and a J.D. from Harvard Law School.
+She is registered as a patent attorney throughout the U.S. and is also licensed as an attorney in New York, Colorado, and New Mexico.

 She was a contributing author in “We Got Mojo: Stories of Inspiration and Perspiration” (Xlibris Publishing, U.S.) and the author of “Mining on the Moon – Yes, it’s Really Going to Happen” (SME Mining Engineering magazine).
 Deborah and her husband own several airplanes and enjoy their travels across the United States and Canada.Linkedin